FabioRomeiro/Mines_Python/README.md

 ### TODO:
 1. Display the numbers indicating how far the mine is;
+2. Raffle mines location
+3. Randomize field (field generator)
-2. Upgrade the UX;
+4. Upgrade the UX;
-3. Input validators;
+5. Input validators;
-4. Code refactoring.
+6. Code refactoring.

 ### About the software
 This is a software developed with the only purpose of study *Object Oriented Python*.
 That is It.